Lynear24/unDead-Pixels/README.md

-Undead pixels is fun game developed by Roy Pineda, Nyle Maliwat, and Bill William Soliman so far, only the weapon mechanics have been fixed, and there are more to come for in the future
+Undead pixels is fun game developed by Roy Pineda, Nyle Maliwat, and Bill William Soliman so far, only the weapon mechanics are properly working, and there are more features to come in the future

 Plans: